-Christine Thomas, mezzo soprano, has performed everything from the motets of J.S.
+Christine Thomas, a mezzo soprano currently based in the Baltimore-DC area, has performed everything from the motets of J.S.
 Bach to the melodies of Irving Berlin to the minimalism of Philip Glass.

 Christine has done so many Messiahs that if you play a D major chord during the month of December, she will bolt upright from a sound sleep and sing, "Behold, a virgin shall conceive...."
 Her other concert work includes the Beethoven's Mass in C , Prokofiev’s Alexander Nevsky, Duruflé’s Requiem, Debussy’s La Damoiselle Elue , the C.P.E.
 Bach Magnificat, Haydn’s Lord Nelson Mass, and Karl Jenkins' The Armed Man.
 She has also performed and recorded Mark Brymer's The Christmas Suite with Milwaukee Children's Choir.
 In 2012, she appeared as the alto soloist in the Hal Leonard Showcase at the 52nd National Association of Teachers of Singing Conference in Orlando, Florida, in which she performed the music of Benjamin Britten.

 Ms. Thomas is frequently in demand for contemporary music, particularly new compositions.
 She has a passion for performing and teaching music by contemporary American composers, including Jake Heggie, Sigmund Snopek, Ricky Ian Gordon, and Jeannine Tesori.
 She recently commissioned composer Garth Baxter to write Three Songs by Irish Poets in both English and Irish Gaelic, which were recorded on August 20, 2018.
 She can also be heard on the recording of Flight Box with Present Music and Cinq Poèmes de Tristan Tzara with pianist Milton Peckarsky on a tribute CD produced in Bucharest, Romania.